Scientific Name

 Description

-Crassula ovata 'Tricolor', also known as Crassula ovata 'Lemon & Lime', is a beautiful succulent shrub with attractive green leaves striped in creamy-white or pale yellow and flushed with pink in the bright sun.
+Crassula ovata 'Tricolor', also known as Crassula ovata 'Lemon & Lime', is a beautiful succulent shrub with attractive green leaves with creamy-white or pale yellow markings and flushed with pink in the bright sun.
 It usually grows over 1 foot (30 cm) tall.
-Leaves are fleshy and up to 2 inches (5 cm) long.
-Flowers are star-shaped, white with pink overtones, and appear in showy clusters at the ends of the branches from late winter to early spring.
+The leaves are thick, fleshy, and can measure up to 2 inches (5 cm) long.

 How to Grow and Care for Crassula ovata 'Tricolor'

-Light: Crassula plants prefer full sun to partial shade.
-However, intense afternoon sun in the hottest period of summer can burn the leaves of the plants.
-Most Crassulas can be grown indoors if given enough light.
+Light: C. ovata 'Tricolor' prefers full sun to partial shade.
+However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
+Therefore, a place with morning sun and afternoon shade would be perfect.
+Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.

-Fertilizing: Crassulas will benefit from a small amount of organic fertilizer in mid-spring when they start actively growing.
+Fertilizing: C. ovata 'Tricolor' does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.

 Toxicity of Crassula ovata 'Tricolor'

-Despite its beauty, Crassula ovata is toxic to cats, dogs, and horses, as well as mildly toxic to humans.
+Despite its beauty, C. ovata 'Tricolor' is toxic to cats, dogs, and horses and mildly toxic to humans.

 Links